oneunreadmail/deckard/documentation/System_description.md

+**0. Users**
-0. A user is a human being (hopefully) registered in the system, authenticated by their login and password.
+A user is a human being (hopefully) registered in the system, authenticated by their login and password.
+An administrator is a user with special privileges.

+**1. Blogs**
-1. The platform consists of blogs, which are logical groups of posts.
+The platform consists of blogs, which are logical groups of posts.
+Only an administrator can create or delete blogs.

+**2. Contributors**
 A blog can have many authors among users, which are called blog contributors.
->Q:
-a - Can any user create a blog?
-b - Can any user (or any contributor) update a blog (e.g., change its name)?
-c - Can any user (or any contributor) delete a blog?
+Any contributor can update a blog (e.g., change its name).
+Any contributor can edit all blog posts which had been initially created in this blog (the blog is the source blog for them).
+Thus any contributor can edit all excluding reposts.
+As a contibutor, he/she can modify the post's title, text, upload or delete images, or hide the whole post.
+Hidden posts do not appear in the blog.

+**3. Posts and reposts**
-2. A user can create a post in a blog if he is this blog's contributor.
-As an author, he can modify the post's title, text, upload or delete images, or delete the whole post.
+A user can create a post in a blog if he is this blog's contributor.
 Posts can contain images.
+A contributor to a blog can do reposts from other blogs to this blog.
+If blog S contains post 1, any contributor of blog D can make a repost of post 1 to blog D. After that post 1 appears in both blogs S and D. Source blog (blog S) is indicated as the source when post 1 is seen in blog D feed.

+**4. Comments**
-3. Any user can leave a comment to a post.
-As an author, he can modify or delete his comment.
-When a post is deleted, all its comments are deleted.
+Any user can leave a comment to a post.
+Comments cannot be modified or deleted by users.
+When a post is hidden, all its comments become hidden as well.
 Comments can not contain images.

-4. Any user can leave a comment to another comment.
-When a parent comment is deleted, it's marked as deleted and it's content is not displayed, but all child comments are visible.
+Any user can leave a comment to another comment.

+**5. Likes**
-5. Any user can 'like' a post or a comment.
+Any user can 'like' a post or a comment.
 Likes can be removed.

-6. A contributor to a blog can do reposts from other blogs to this blog.
-If blog A contains post 1, any contributor of post B can make a repost of post 1 to blog 2.
-Post 2 is created, which is a copy of post 1.
-The additional information about repost author id is stored in post 2.
->Q:
-  a - Are likes and comments copied?
-  b - Who can edit post 2?
-  c - What happens with post 1 if someone comments or likes post 2?